apache/nuttx/configs/README.txt

   on the Atmel AVR ATMega128 MCU.
 There is not much there yet and what is there is untested due to tool-related issues.

+configs/arduino-due
+  This sub-directory holds board support for the Arduino DUE board featuring the Atmel ATSAM3X8E MCU running at 84 MHz.

 configs/avr32dev1
   This is a port of NuttX to the Atmel AVR32DEV1 board.
 That board is based on the Atmel AT32UC3B0256 MCU and uses a specially patched